artis101/react-redux-i18n/README.md

 npm i react-redux-i18n --save
 ```

+`redux-thunk` is a dependency, so you have it installed.

 Next, load the translations to be used, for example in `app.js`:
 ```javascript
 import { createStore, combineReducers } from 'redux';